WHAT TO BRING TO

 • incredible brush cleaner (optional) I will have brush soap in class but the brush cleaner does condition them more.

-2-3 primed canvas boards (around 20x30 or 30x40cm).
+2-3 primed canvas boards

-You can also paint onto cardboard, wood, canvas paper (shown) etc, as long as you prime it yourself with 3 coats of Gesso.
+You can also paint onto cardboard, wood, canvas paper (shown) etc, as long as you prime it yourself with 2-3 coats of Gesso.

-This is for our solvent.
-You’ll need either scrunched up chicken wire inside OR a smaller jar that fits inside (punch holes in the lid with a hammer and nail like mine shown).
-To clean our brush, we’ll rub the brush on top of the chicken wire/jar lid and the thick paint will fall to the bottom leaving clear solvent at the top.
+Optional: insert scrunched up chicken wire inside OR a smaller jar that fits inside (with punched holes in the lid like mine shown).
+This means you can rub your brush on top of the chicken wire/jar lid and the thick paint will fall to the bottom leaving clear solvent at the top.

 Low toxic solvent